gtarnaras/blog/_posts/2022-12-09-SSL-debugging-java-apps.md

 ### Check the certificates of the target host

-Before assuming that fault is on the application side, use openssl to check the certificate chain on the server you are trying to connect to.
-Sometimes SSL issues can occur due to incorrect or expired SSL certificates.
+Before assuming that the fault lies with the application, use openssl to check the certificate chain on the server you are trying to connect to.
+Sometimes, SSL issues can occur due to incorrect or expired SSL certificates.

 ```
 openssl s_client -connect <host>:<port>